a review by the Crow.

 WARNING: THIS SECTION CONTAINS CONSIDERABLE SPOILERS

-To make a long story short, following the events of Avengers: Age of Ultron and the “intro battle” of this movie going fuckup (RIP Crossbones; tbf, you were a bit of a ****), the Avengers are expected to sign an agreement called the “Sokovia Accords” and accept the UN oversight that will come into play after said accords are signed.
+Following the events of Avengers: Age of Ultron, the Avengers are roaming the world cleaning up the loose ends from their previous encounters.
+The “intro battle” of this movie goes South (RIP Crossbones) and innocent people are inadvertently killed by the Scarlet Witch.
+In response to this, the Avengers are expected to sign an agreement called the “Sokovia Accords”, and accept the UN oversight that will come into play thereafter.

-This causes an immediate rift between the avengers, and with Tony Stark brought back to help out with the decision, tensions begin to build immediately between Cap and his counterpart.
+This causes an immediate rift between the Avengers, especially when Tony Stark is brought back to help out with/enforce the decision.
+Tensions begin to build immediately between the Captain and his counterpart as it becomes clear that both men are completely opposed to the other over the Accords.

-They end up caught anyway, and our feline-man reveals himself to be prince T’Challa of Wakanda (Black Panther!
-Finally!).
-They’re stuck in prison, and that’s from where we get to our main villain.
+They end up caught anyway, and our feline-styled man reveals himself to be prince T’Challa of Wakanda (the Black Panther, finally!).
+They’re collectively (all four men) thrown into prison, and that’s from where we get to our main villain.

 Of the things the movie handles well, Helmut Zemo is one.
-He’s not really the character from the comics, but oh tiddlywinks is he a great villain.
-You know how Age of Ultron was meant to make things more personal?
+He’s not really the character from the comics, but is he ever a great villain.
+You know how Age of Ultron was meant to make things more “personal”?
 Well, Zemo’s motivations are far more personal than anything Ultron had going for him.

-Bucky goes on a rampage after becoming “activated” as the Winter Soldier, and after a battle, Cap and he regroup with Falcon.
+Once Zemo weaves his way into the story, Bucky goes on a rampage after becoming “activated” as the Winter Soldier.
+Following a tense battle, the Captain and he regroup with Falcon.
 The three uncover Zemo’s involvement and decide to hunt him down with help from some other assorted superheroes.

-Racing against them, Stark assembles his own splinter group (including the new Spiderman!), and the two sides face off at an airport.
-And at long last, after so many one-on-one tiffs over the years, we get our first superhero team vs superhero team fight ever!
+Racing against them, Stark assembles his own splinter group (including the new Spiderman), and the two sides face off at an airport in Germany.
+And at long last, after so many one-on-one tiffs over the years, we get our first superhero team vs superhero team fight in the MCU.

-Once the dust settles, despite losses on both sides, Cap and Bucky go off to find Zemo at his hideout, with Stark deciding to aid them in their quest once he discovers the truth about the bombing.
+Once the dust settles, despite “losses” on both sides, Captain America and Bucky go off to find Zemo at his hideout, with Stark deciding to aid them in their quest once he discovers the truth about the bombing in Vienna.

 The plot handles everyone’s motivations brilliantly.
 The script allows every single character to come alive in their own right, and that helps make each of them more relatable.
-The awesome thing about this is that because everyone’s pretty much at odds with everyone else, and because sides are changed and temporary alliances formed, it makes for a rollercoaster ride for the viewer.
+The best thing about this is that because everyone’s pretty much at odds with everyone else, because sides are changed and temporary alliances are formed, it makes for a rollercoaster ride for the viewer.

 The final moments are a wind-down following the climactic battle, and each and every character has their destination set.
 All in all, this is not just the best Captain America movie, but the best Avengers movie so far.